-We expect that we will need substantial additional capital to further our research and development activities, complete the required clinical studies, regulatory activities and manufacturing development for our product candidate, DM199, or any future product candidates, to a point where they may be licensed or commercially sold.
-We expect our current cash, cash equivalents and marketable securities are sufficient to continue our ReMEDy2 trial and otherwise fund our planned operations for at least the next 12 months from the date of issuance of these condensed consolidated financial statements.
-The amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and the rate of site activation and participant enrollment in the study, the potential expansion of our current development programs, potential new development programs, the effects of ongoing site staffing shortages and other factors on our clinical trials and our operating expenses.
+Notwithstanding the completion of our recent private placement in which we received aggregate net proceeds of \$ 11.7 million, we expect that we will need substantial additional capital to further our research and development activities, complete the required clinical studies, regulatory activities and manufacturing development for our product candidate, DM199, or any future product candidates, to a point where they may be licensed or commercially sold.
+We expect our current cash, cash equivalents and marketable securities are sufficient to continue our ReMEDy2 trial, our planned Phase 2 PE trial and otherwise fund our planned operations for at least the next 12 months from the date of issuance of these condensed consolidated financial statements.
+The amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and the rate of site activation and participant enrollment in the study, our planned Phase 2 PE trial, the potential expansion of our current development programs, the effects of ongoing site staffing shortages and other factors on our clinical trials and our operating expenses.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising capital are favorable.